Results

 Identify features that are predictive of a numeric metadata column, state_column (e.g., time), and plot their relative frequencies across states using interactive feature volatility plots.
 A supervised learning regressor is used to identify important features and assess their ability to predict sample states. state_column will typically be a measure of time, but any numeric metadata column can be used.

-Accounts for the correlation among samples from the same subject (site within NERR) rf-state_subject_ordination
+Accounts for the correlation among samples from the same subject (site within NERR).
+Points are instead sites. rf-state_subject_ordination

 Here, points represent each site (subject) rather than each of the samples. (to look for groupings by salinity or other features) state-subject-ordination